Problem-posing education is an active learning strategy where a teacher or student poses a problem and the class collaborates to find answers.

 1. Learners are Conscious and Capable

 Problem-posing education respects that students are active and agentic learners.

 In banking education, learners are considered passive recipients of knowledge.
 They are not presumed to have any prior knowledge or inherent intelligence.
 Their job is to simply absorb information that is deposited into their minds by their teacher.

-However, from a PPE perspective, Friere argues that learners are in fact conscious and capable.
-It therefore follows that:
+However, from a PPE perspective, Freire argues that learners are in fact conscious and capable.
+It, therefore, follows that:

 - Cognitive Approaches are best: Learning occurs through cognitive processes.
 In other words, we learn when our minds are exercised and we’re asked to think hard about something.

 - Prior Knowledge matters: Students’ prior knowledge and existing intelligence should be used to help them think about new topics.

 One of the best ways to support students’ learning is by presenting problems to them for them to find ways to solve.

 Instead of students being given answers, they are given problems.
 Once a student is given a problem, they need to use their intelligence and research skills to seek out an answer.